JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_6.md

 # Mind!
 Do I have one?

-From "Feelings" by Charles Birch
+From “Feelings” by Charles Birch

 The basic distinction that has to be made is not primarily between mind and matter but between the objective and the subjective.